400+ Action Verbs for Your Resume (Examples + How-to Guide)

 • Launch

-10 Power verbs for resumes in the customer service industry
+Action verbs for customer service resumes

 As a job seeker in the customer service industry, you have a diverse range of skills.
 Present them powerfully with these strong resume action verbs.